-- 18(1) The council may register as a member, and issue a licence to, a person who produces evidence establishing to the satisfaction of the council that the person: - (a) has a bachelor's degree in pharmacy from the University of Saskatchewan or other educational institution recognized by the council; - (b) has successfully completed any period of practical training in accordance with the bylaws; - (c) has successfully completed any examination prescribed in the bylaws; - (d) has paid the prescribed fees; and - (e) has complied with the bylaws with respect to registration. - (1.1) Notwithstanding subsection (1), the council may register as a member, and issue a licence to, a person who produces evidence establishing to the satisfaction of the council that the person: - (a) has paid the prescribed fees; - (b) has complied with the bylaws with respect to registration; and - (c) is registered as the equivalent of a pharmacist in good standing pursuant to the legislation of another jurisdiction in Canada, or the legislation of a jurisdiction outside of Canada that is recognized by the council. - (2) The council may register a person as an intern for the purpose of training that person as a pharmacist if the person: - (a) has complied with the bylaws with respect to registration; and - (b) has paid the prescribed fees.

-- (3) Notwithstanding subsection (1), the council may register a physician, who is licensed pursuant to The Medical Profession Act, 1981, as a member and issue a licence to the physician, in the circumstances and under the terms and conditions specified in the bylaws, if the physician: - (a) has complied with the bylaws with respect to registration; and - (b) has paid the prescribed fees.
+- 18(1) The council may register as a member, and issue a licence to, a person who produces evidence establishing to the satisfaction of the council that the person: - (a) if the person: - (i) is applying for membership as a licensed pharmacist, has successfully completed a pharmacy program recognized by the council from an educational institution recognized by the council; or - (ii) is applying for membership as a licensed pharmacy technician: - (A) has successfully completed a pharmacy technician program recognized by the council from an educational institution recognized by the council; or - (B) has successfully completed any evaluating examinations for pharmacy technicians recognized by the council. - (1.1) Notwithstanding subsection (1), the council may register as a member, and issue a licence to, a person who produces evidence establishing to the satisfaction of the council that the person: - (a) has paid the prescribed fees; - (b) has complied with the bylaws with respect to registration; and - (c) is registered as the equivalent of a pharmacist or pharmacy technician in good standing pursuant to the legislation of another jurisdiction in Canada, or the legislation of a jurisdiction outside of Canada that is recognized by the council. - (2) The council may register a person as an intern for the purpose of training that person as a pharmacist or pharmacy technician if the person: - (a) has complied with the bylaws with respect to registration; and - (b) has paid the prescribed fees. - (3) Notwithstanding subsection (1), the council may register a physician, who is licensed pursuant to The Medical Profession Act, 1981, as a member and issue a licence to the physician, in the circumstances and under the terms and conditions specified in the bylaws, if the physician: - (a) has complied with the bylaws with respect to registration; and - (b) has paid the prescribed fees.